laurelherting/lmh-headspace/AWS/examTips.md

 * AWS service - acts as a file system mounted on an S3 bucket

 ### EBS
-* Q: Make sure EC2 instances are types that can be optimised for use with EBS?
+* Q: EC2 instances are types that can be optimized with EBS?
 * A: Schedule snapshots of HDD based volumes for periods of low use

-### RAID O
+### RAID 0
-* Q: Choose correct EBS volume type for specific task, what else can be done to increase performance of volume?
+* Q: EBS volume type for specific task & increase performance of volume?
-* A: Stripe volumes together in a RAID 0 configuration
+* A: Stripe volumes together in RAID 0 configuration

 ### AWS Rekognition
 * video and image